Keeping The World In Motion

 Institutions

-Schools, Hospitals, Churches, zoos and parks with land but no simple ecological framework or looking to recognize what they already have in place.
+Schools, Hospitals, Churches, Zoos and parks with land but no simple ecological framework or looking to recognize what they already have in place.

 Waypoints provide a clear, low-friction way to support life without bureaucracy.